lightdock/lightdock.github.io/tutorials/basics.md

 </p>

 ### 1.4.
 Optimization
-LightDock, based on the GSO algortihm, will optimize the poses according to the emitted Luciferin (score).
-Poses will evolve in translational, rotational and ANM spaces towards better energetical regions:
+LightDock, based on the GSO algortihm, will optimize the poses according to the amount of *luciferin* emitted (score).
+Poses will evolve in translational, rotational and ANM spaces towards better energetical regions.

+In the video below, you can see how **300** initial glowworms poses (x, y, z) from a **unique swarm** evolve during a extended LightDock simulation (200 steps).

 <center><iframe width="560" height="315" src="https://youtube.com/embed/HaA5Y1AkoVM" frameborder="0" allowfullscreen></iframe>></center>